Resume Writing Tips

 Use 'em.
 There is a reason for them, it makes communication faster.
 I hate "buzzword compliant" presentations, but only when they aren't adding any value to the statement.
 When they appear on a resume they do add value because the clerk uses them (whether or not they know what they mean).
 Better-trained clerks are given a list of synonyms.

 List your strongest skills first.
 People evaluating resumes only read the first 3-4 items.
-I see many "skills" sections that list 20 operating systems or 20 languages or 20 vendors and that's a fine way to show that you have a lot of experience over many years.
-However, the person reading your resume is only going to read the first 3-4, so make sure those are the ones you want to work in.
-Don't list them in chronological order: that just emphasizes out-of-date technology.
+I see many "skills" sections that list 20 operating systems or 20 languages or 20 vendors and that is a fine way to show that you have a lot of experience over many years.
+However, the person reading your resume is only going to read the first 3-4, so make sure those are the ones you want to work in. do not list them in chronological order: that just emphasizes out-of-date technology.

 A friend listed the languages she knew in the order she learned them.
 Which of the these two would a clerk find most useful if he/she was told to find a "Windows C++ programmer".